DOULA SUPPORT SERVICES BY LETTY

 I have experience in attending natural birth, water birth, induction, home birth, hospital birth (both birthing centre and delivery units), twin birth, VBAC and birth after bereavement.

-My Birth Doula Support fee is from £950.
+My Birth Doula Support fee starts from £950.

 'Having Letty with us was perfect; she was an anchor to us both, and having spent many evenings with her already, was a familiar friend who we felt totally comfortable to have at our home birth.
 She stayed with us from start to finish, kept us both calm throughout and kept everything we had learnt in the moment'